bgord/knowledge/roadmap.md

 - What is a mixin and function in SCSS?
 - How to write a conditional in SCSS?
 - How to write a loop in SCSS?
+- In depth relative vs absolute comparison.
+- In depth sticky vs fixed comparison.
+- What are typography best practices?
+- What is `inline-flex` useful for?
+- What is `inline-grid` useful for?
+- What is `minmax` function in CSS Grid?
+- When do `basis, shrinking, and growing` apply?
+What are the possible values?
+- What is `flex/flex-flow`?

 ## JS (4/18)
 - What is a `proxy` in JS?
 What can it be useful for?